Try for mutual respect and openness

 Attitudes vs. expertise

 Although supervisors often encourage their mature and competent students to relate to them as peers, the students are sometimes anxious about meeting the expectations of an equal.
 Perhaps it correlates that students place less value on the supervisor's expertise than on attitude and other affective dimensions of the relationship.

 Time together and comfort level at McGill

-McGill graduate students and supervisors are generally satisfied with how they relate to each other.
-For example, the 2012-13 Supervisory Surveys indicate that nearly 70% of the 1389 student participants are satisfied with the amount of time that they spend interacting with their supervisors.
+Both graduate students and supervisors at McGill are generally satisfied with how they relate to each other.
+For example, the 2012-2013 Supervisory Surveys indicate that nearly 70% of the 1389 student participants are satisfied with the amount of time that they spend interacting with their supervisors.
 88% are comfortable or somewhat comfortable discussing academic questions or issues with their supervisors, and 64% discussing non-academic issues (personal or professional).
 On the supervisors' side, 90% of responding supervisors "agreed" or "somewhat agreed" that they felt comfortable talking about non-academic questions and issues with their supervisees.